 The E-CAM library is a documentation repository of software development efforts related to the project.
-Each module references the source code changes to which it applies, and provides detailed information on the relevant application for the changes as well as how to build and test the associated software.
+Each module references the source code changes to which it applies, and provides detailed information on the relevant application as well as how to build and test the associated software.